 7. Successful agents solve future problems, too.

-The in-line training and contextual coaching successful agents get preps them to evaluate customer concerns and see future problems.
-Agents have feedback from that one time they talked to John, and they realize Suzie’s situation is set up to play out just like his.
-With the added context, they solve for other customer problems before they happen.
+The in-line training and contextual coaching successful agents receive preps them to evaluate customer concerns and see future problems.
+Agents can use feedback from a previous interaction with John and recognize Suzie’s situation will unfold similarly.
+With the added context, agents not only address current customer concerns but also anticipate and prevent future problems.

 8. Customers get the training they need to find answers themselves.

 Sometimes, customers want self-service.
-Nearly 58% of customers who call your company for help tried to find the answer on your website first.
+A staggering 81% of customers who call your company for help tried self-service before placing a call to your contact center.
 Successful agents will be empathetic and understand that no matter the level of service they provide, some customers don’t want to be dependent on agents for help.
-So, successful agents handoff self-help resources to bump up the speed and quality of the customer’s experience next time.
+So, successful agents guide customers towards effective self-service options, a skill that successful agents possess.

 9. Successful agents don’t need to transfer the call.

 Customers hate being transferred.
 And the more times an agent transfers a call, the more a customer disconnects with your brand because they don’t think your employees are knowledgeable enough to help.
-Agents who are empowered will find the answers they need, or the human beings they need, to solve the problem at hand.
+Agents with the right tools can handle most customer issues themselves, reducing call transfers and improving customer satisfaction.

 10. The customer experience is EASY.